vanshk141999/wac-plugin/README.md

 This plugin uses:

 - wp-jquery-ui-sortable - jQuery UI Sortable for WordPress to sort the order of elements in global settings
-- SVG icons- Lucide Icons
+- SVG icons - Lucide Icons

 ## License